 Just lately, Year 3 have been using LEGO WeDo 2.0 Robotics, Year 4 have been building 'Nim's Island' using Minecraft, Year 5 are working on a Mars Mission, and Year 6 are looking at solar energy.
 All our junior school girls have been embarking on immersive excursions around the globe with the use of virtual reality headsets.

 Tech Girls and STEM club

-Tech Girls is a lunchtime activity group for Years 2-6.
+Tech Girls is a lunchtime activity group for Years 2 to 6.
 They come along to the Makerspace for tinkering time.
 STEM club is held after school for Years 3 to 6.
-These girls really love pushing themselves with engineering, robotics and coding challenges.
+These girls love pushing themselves with engineering, robotics and coding challenges.

 FIRST Lego League

-St Catherine's has a combined Years 5 to 7 FIRST Lego League program that is run by the organisation behind the flagship FIRST Robotics Competition.
+St Catherine's has a combined Years 5 to 7 FIRST LEGO League program run by the organisation behind the flagship FIRST Robotics Competition.
 The program is a fun and engaging way to learn STEM skills and develops the capacity of the girls should they wish to participate in future competitions.

-Once a term girls from Years 7-10 have a STEM afternoon where they are set challenges to boost their design thinking.
+Once per term, girls from Years 7 to 10 have a STEM afternoon where they are set challenges to boost their design thinking.
 These are fun afternoons of creative collaboration.
 And every two weeks our STEM prefect joins with the St Catherine's ICT integrator in an open club called Reboot Rebels.
-Girls can come along and ramp up their digital skills and go a bit deeper into programs they're using daily or would like to use more.
+The girls can ramp up their digital skills and go a bit deeper into programs they're using daily or would like to use more.

 Girls in Years 9 to 12 can launch into the Young Entrepreneurs program.
 Its focus is to change the mindset of students and help them to think critically and creatively through a STEM lens.
-It empowers young women to take action and to see themselves as active participants in solving global issues as well as improving economic growth in our country.
+It empowers young women to see themselves as active participants in solving global issues as well as improving economic growth in our country.